This post contains affiliate links. Read my disclosure policy here.

 - 3 tablespoons brown sugar

-- 2 tablespoons grapeseed oil (or preferred cooking oil)
+- 2 tablespoons avocado oil (or preferred cooking oil)

 - 3-4 cloves garlic , minced

-- 12 oz cremini mushrooms , finely chopped or minced (about 4 cups)
+- 12 ounces cremini mushrooms , finely chopped or minced (about 4 cups)

 - ¾ cup rolled oats (gluten-free if preferred)